dankilman/clue/docs/branch_sets.rst

     Making modifications to the ``branches.yaml`` file, does not require running ``clue apply`` for them to take place.
-Making modifications to the active branch set, does however require that you ``clue git checkout`` the branch set, again for the changes to take places. (explanations follow)
+Making modifications to the active branch set, does however require that you ``clue git checkout`` the branch set again, for the changes to take places. (explanations follow)

 Basic Usage
 -----------